Mansur Shah of Malacca: Expansions

 Mansur Shah implemented a policy of expansionism during his rule.
-Many territories in Peninsular Malaysia and eastern Sumatra and the surrounding islands, such as Perak, Bernam, while Siak became Malacca's vassal.
+Many territories in Malay Peninsula and eastern Sumatra and the surrounding islands, such as Perak, Bernam, while Siak became Malacca's vassal.
 Several states unsuccessfully asserted their autonomy such as Pahang, Kampar and Inderagiri.
 This led one of Mansur's son to be leader of Pahang.
 Manjung, Rupat, Singapore, and Bintan, were under the control of Malacca during his rule.